It Seems People Can Always Find a Way to Divide Themselves

 Thank you to Dianne Bourg, reader of The Lois Level, for suggesting I Heard the Owl Call My Name.
 This book is about a vicar who comes to a remote mythical village in the Pacific Northwest.

 For more great books about teachers, check out 6 Favorite Books About Wonderful Teachers

 Chicken, Alaska is the setting for this book, and amazingly, people still mine gold there!
 Because of Tisha and the popular reality show, Gold Rush!, Chicken is also a quirky tourist destination.

-Even more astounding, the school and “teacherage” where Ann Hobbs Purdy lived and work is still standing, along with most of the other structures described in the book and is now a designated historic area.
+Even more astounding, the school and “teacherage” where Ann Hobbs Purdy lived and work is still standing.
+Most of the other structures described in the book are too and is now a designated historic area.